A Thursday

-A Thursday is a 2022 Indian Hindi action thriller film written and directed by Behzad Khambata.
-The film, produced by RSVP Movies stars Yami Gautam, Atul Kulkarni, Neha Dhupia, Dimple Kapadia, and Karanvir Sharma.
+A Thursday is a 2022 Indian Hindi-language psychological thriller film written and directed by Behzad Khambata.
+The film stars Yami Gautam, Atul Kulkarni, Neha Dhupia, Dimple Kapadia, and Karanvir Sharma.
 It premiered on Disney+ Hotstar on 17 February 2022.
-The film received mixed reviews, but Gautam's performance was praised.
+It received mixed reviews from critics, although Gautam's performance was praised.
+The story follows a mentally unstable woman who seizes sixteen children, triggering a tense hostage negotiation.
+As the standoff intensifies, two investigating officers uncover a disturbing truth: the woman knows them from a traumatic event in her past, and they may be directly tied to the situation.

 At the 2022 Filmfare OTT Awards, A Thursday received 4 nominations – Best Web Original Film, Best Actress in a Web Original Film (Gautam), Best Supporting Actor in a Web Original Film (Kulkarni) and Best Supporting Actress in a Web Original Film (Dhupia).

 Plot

 Naina Jaiswal, a teacher at the Little Tots play school in Colaba, Mumbai, who had been on leave for three weeks, unexpectedly returns a week early.
 The school is located in front of the property owned by Rohit Mirchandani, Naina's fiancé, where Rohit & Naina live.
-Parents drop off their children, and Naina asks one of the female parent to send a cake for her daughter Niharika's birthday, delivered by the parent's driver.
+Parents drop off their children, and Naina asks one of the female parents to send a cake for her daughter Niharika's birthday, delivered by the parent's driver.
 After setting up a cartoon for the kids to watch, Naina calls the police station and informs them that she has taken 16 children as hostages.
 Niharika's driver arrives with a cake and Savitri, the helper, returns to the school after forgetting her phone; both are taken hostages.

 The police suspect it is a hoax, until Naina fires shots in the air.
 ACP Catherine Alvarez contacts her, but Naina says that she will negotiate only with officer Javed Khan.
 Javed is brought to the scene, and she tells him that she will free one child for every demand he meets, or else she will kill each child in alphabetical order, starting with Aakash.
 Her first demand is for a transfer of ₹5 crore to her bank account.
 Catherine and Javed, who shared a romantic history, are incompatible when working together.
 Catherine sends armed police inside, against Javed's will.
 Enraged, Naina kills Aakash while being live on national television.
 The Commissioner of Police places Javed in charge and assigns Catherine to research about Naina.

 Naina's second demand is to speak to the Prime Minister, Maya Rajguru.
 Rajguru talks to Naina on the phone, but Naina urges her to meet her in person.
 Naina then tells Javed to find and bring Rakesh Mathur and Charan Kumar, from a school in Goregaon.
 The police capture Rakesh, but are unable to locate Charan.